After the Hearing

 Once the hearing is over, counsel are asked to gather their personal belongings, remove them from the courtroom and, when they are ready, return to the Registry to drop off their locker keys.
 You do not need to sign out.
 Please note that you may leave any condensed books or other documents at the Registry for recycling.

-Judgments are generally rendered at 9:45 a.m. on a Thursday or Friday.
-Shortly after a judgment is rendered, it and the accompanying reasons become available electronically on the Lexum site.
+Judgments are generally rendered at 9:45 a.m. on a Thursday or Friday and are available on the site shortly after.
 Counsel or the parties' agents are invited to come to the Registry to pick up a complimentary copy of the judgment and reasons the morning the judgment is rendered.
 Additional copies of the reasons can be obtained at a cost of $15 each.
 A photocopy of the judgment will be mailed to each of the parties.

 The Court may, at its discretion, hold lock-ups for media and counsel immediately prior to the release of its judgments.
 The purpose of lock-ups is to facilitate accurate and informed reporting of the Court’s judgments.
 For further information, see the Court’s Judgment Lock-up Procedure and the related Notice to the Profession.